PovertyAction/guides/CleaningGuide/01 Raw Survey Data Management/11 Numerical Formats.md

 ## Dataset Size & Memory Usage

-There are a number of concrete ways to avoid this, as well as a lot written on how this affects computation in broaded computer science.
+There are a number of concrete ways to avoid this, as well as a lot written on how this affects computation in broader computer science.
 Memory conservation is generally not relevant for statistical programming with small N survey data that we normally work with in IPA.
-However this can be the relevant in large datasets where using memory on extraneous digits will slow basic computations.
-Administrative data with observations in the hundred thousands to millions is a prime example of this.
+But this can be the relevant in large datasets where using memory on extraneous digits will slow basic computations substantively.
+Administrative data with observations in the hundreds of thousands to millions is an example of this.

 It's generally good practice to reduce the size of files using `compress` or by generating values in the smallest format such as  `gen byte dummy = (q1 == "Yes")` when the data are larger or if you are performing commands that are computationally intensive for Stata (various types of regressions, reshaping, etc.).